univention/univention-corporate-server/PULL_REQUEST_TEMPLATE.md

 Please describe the changes with a few sentences.

 * **What kind of change does this PR introduce?** (Bugfix, feature, documentation update, cleanup, security issue, performance enhancement)
 * **How can we reproduce the issue?** (Which environment?
 Is there a test case?
-Which commands needs to be executed?
+Which commands need to be executed?
 Which UMC modules are involed?)
 * **To which UCS version does the issue apply?**
 * **Please list relevant screenshots, error messages, logs or tracebacks** (If not already in the bugzilla)
 * **Are there any breaking or API changes?** (if so, please describe them)